Lake Davenport Sailing Club

 History of Lake Davenport Sailing Club

 The history of Lake Davenport is closely linked to the history of the river boat days, so it is natural that boating started early in the area's development.
-The earliest known ancestor of all pleasure boating groups was the Davenport Boat Club, a group of shell racers.
-The club was organized in July 1878 and had 150 members.
+The earliest known ancestor of all pleasure boating groups was the Davenport Boat Club, a group of shell racers organized in July 1878 with 150 members.
 In their heyday, 1878 to 1892, the Boat Club distinguished themselves in state and national regattas.

-Another early group of pleasure boaters was the Irrawadi Canoe Club, organized in May 1883.
-The club had 25 members and was devoted to canoe sailing.
-The canoes were all basically the same, an indication of things to come in one design yacht racing.
+Another early group was the Irrawadi Canoe Club, organized in May 1883 with 25 members devoted to canoe sailing.
+Their canoes were all basically the same — an early indication of one-design yacht racing.
 Lake Davenport still has one of these canoes, The Rambler, on display at the clubhouse.
-The Irrawadis disbanded in 1920 and there is no record of any organized yacht club for many years.
+The Irrawadis disbanded in 1920.

 The Second World War drastically curtailed Sailing Club activities.
 In 1947, Dick Duley joined the Club with only four active boats.
 Two years later, the Lightning fleet had seven boats.
 The Club was coming of age.
 Lake Davenport incorporated as a non-profit organization in 1951.
 The first C Scow, a 20-foot scow, was introduced in 1957.
 Tom Getz quickly became a leader in the scows.

 Sailing was great there, but intense work parties with backbreaking labor never ended.
-Bigger and better things were talked about for 1962, but most members wanted water and toilets.
 Membership was at 25 persons with a net balance of $73.00, but the group decided to build a clubhouse.
-So the structure, erected solely by the incessant labor of the members, became a reality in the spring of 1962.
+The structure, erected solely by the incessant labor of the members, became a reality in the spring of 1962.
 The improved facilities brought additional members and more land was leased from the Levee Commission.
-In 1965, the Club purchased committee boats so the races could be started from a starting line, instead of from shore with a white flag.
+In 1965, the Club purchased committee boats so races could be started from a starting line, instead of from shore with a white flag.
 The boat parking area was blacktopped in 1972 and more boat hoists were installed in 1981.
-The leased land included 1,800 feet, extending from Bridge Avenue to the Davenport Water Works.

 Almost before their clubhouse was completed, the members recognized the importance of producing new sailors.
 The Sailing School developed from small beginnings in 1962, when volunteers used members' boats for instruction.
 In 1970, the Club purchased five Butterfly class boats and hired two junior instructors.
-By 1980, the format was revised and three X-boats were purchased.
-The program had better instructors and was geared more toward the adult sailor.
+By 1980, three X-boats were purchased and the program was revised.
 The school was temporarily suspended in 1986 when liability insurance could not be procured.

-Sailing School was re-introduced in 1992 in conjunction with the City of Davenport Park and Recreation Department, using Lightnings, MC and C scows as training boats.
+Sailing School was re-introduced in 1992 in conjunction with the City of Davenport Park and Recreation Department.
 In 1994, the Quad City Sailing School was incorporated as a nonprofit corporation.
 Hunter sailboats have since been introduced as the teaching boat of choice.

 As a result of public interest in excursion boating, the Club entered into a new lease agreement with the Levee Commission in 1986.
 A new clubhouse was built upstream from the old location.

-The M-16's were popular in the 1960's, but had disappeared by 1970.
-The MC, a 16-foot scow, was introduced in 1980.
-The MC class had 25 boats within two seasons.
+The M-16's were popular in the 1960's but had disappeared by 1970.
+The MC, a 16-foot scow, was introduced in 1980 and had 25 boats within two seasons.
 In 1981, the race schedule included Sunday races for Lightnings, MC's and C's, as well as races for C's and MC's on Wednesday nights and Saturdays.
-Due to increased family obligations by members, Saturdays were eliminated in 1994.
-C and MC Scows are the only fleets that are currently following racing schedules.
+Saturdays were eliminated in 1994.
+C and MC Scows are the fleets that currently follow racing schedules.

-The highlight of all activities at Lake Davenport is the annual Polar Bear Regatta.
-It is held the last weekend in September, attracting many boats from seven mid-western states.
+The Polar Bear Regatta — The highlight of all activities at Lake Davenport, held the last weekend in September, attracting boats from seven mid-western states.
 The Lightning fleet started the regatta in 1960, but today only MC's and C's share in the fun.

 Social affairs have always been an important part of Club activities, with special parties scheduled throughout the season.
 The annual Trophy Dinner in November closes the season.
 There's always next year, because the feeling for wind and water shows no signs of going away.